-One of the easiest, and quickest ways to get involved is to become a member of AOPA.
+One of the easiest and quickest ways to get involved is to become a member of AOPA.
 With over 380,000 members worldwide, they are the largest aviation association in the world.
-One huge benefit AOPA provides to their members is keeping them informed on the current aviation legislation: what’s currently going on, what the future looks like and who you need to get involved with and how you need to get involved to make a difference.
+One huge benefit AOPA provides to their members is keeping them informed on the current aviation legislation: what’s currently going on, what the future looks like and who you need to get involved with and how you need to get involved in making a difference.
 In the video, Mark also mentions a number of programs and ideas to help bring general aviation back to life at the local airports, interest new people in aviation and try to create a sustainable future:

 Rusty Pilots Program – This program is an effort, led by AOPA, to get aviators who have stepped away from aviation back in that left seat.
-Through a comprehensive, free ground school session, they hope to familiarize rusty pilots with all the latest advances in general aviation, and re-ignite their desire to fly.
-Initially, they reached out to about 3,500 inactive pilots, and were able to get roughly 18% of them flying again.
+Through a comprehensive, free ground school session, they hope to familiarize rusty pilots with all the latest advances in general aviation and re-ignite their desire to fly.
+Initially, they reached out to about 3,500 inactive pilots and were able to get roughly 18% of them flying again.

 Establishing Flying Clubs – Love vintage warbirds, or aerobatic planes or Super Cubs?
 Start a flying club at your local airport.
-Flying clubs are a great and cost effective way for people to share the costs of an aircraft, enjoy flying, and be able to fly in aircraft they might otherwise not have access to.
+Flying clubs are a great and cost-effective way for people to share the costs of an aircraft, enjoy flying and be able to fly in aircraft they might otherwise not have access to.
 AOPA even offers resources to help you get a flying club established.